functionaldude/realtime-chat/WEB_SERVICE.md

 This endpoint serves an HTML file that contains the React app.

 #### Session Token
-When a user loads the React app, an "unauthenticated" anonymous `sessionToken` is created on the backend.
+When a user loads the React app, an "unauthenticated" anonymous [SessionToken](USER_DATABASE.md#sessiontoken) is created on the backend.

 #### CSRF Protection
 Additionally, it also contains the meta tag for CSRF protection: